 People may look at you quizzically if you mention Cross Mountain.
 Few people seem to know it exists.
 But this long, quiet, moderate hike along its ridge is one I can’t wait to repeat in every season.

 I arrived at the Woodland Valley lot at 4:10 am.
 At this hour, it was cool and misty and very quiet.
 A few overnight campers had left their cars in the lot, but there was still plenty of free space.

 I crossed the road and began following the red blazes of the Wittenberg/Slide trail, heading south.

 There’s a lot of life in the woods after dark.
-I wasn’t quick enough to capture some of the very cool nocturnal critters I came across.
+I wasn’t quick enough to capture some of the very cool and strange nocturnal critters I came across.

 I wish I’d nailed a good shot of one of them.
 This is the best I could do…

 After the first steep section, the trail levels out a little and for the rest of this hike, overall, the hiking is moderate-to-easy going.